LL - US Reships (has not received order) Process

 A. Confirm the address, and offer an explanation as to why the package may be delayed.

-• $10 refund for the inconvenience.
+• Free product coupon for the inconvenience.

 • Confirm their address is correct by providing the address we used.
 If it has previously been confirmed, skip this step.